Subject Source: Library of Congress Subject Headings

 Found in 18 Collections and/or Records:

-Scope and Content note This collection is comprised of the single volume, handwritten, anonymous manuscript entitled, "War unlawful to Christians."
-The volume argues for pacifism, citing biblical and historical evidence that war is inherently evil, and as such, is a product of the devil.
+Overview This anonymous manuscript, entitled "War Unlawful to Christians," argues for pacifism, citing biblical and historical evidence that war is inherently evil, and as such, is a product of the devil.

-Abstract Iwao Frederick Ayusawa (1894-1972) spent much of his life working with the International Labor Organization, and later on the faculty of the International Christian University in Japan.
+Abstract Iwao Frederick Ayusawa (1894-1972) spent much of his life working with the International Labor Organization, and later served as a faculty member of the International Christian University in Japan.
 The collection consists primarily of personal letters, speaking of his belief in pacifism and his work in Geneva and Japan.

 Abstract Harold J. Chance (1898-1975) worked for peace education through the American Friends Service Committee, the Peace Caravans, the Youth Section of the Emergency Peace Campaign, the Institute of International Relations, and the Friends Peace Service from 1934-1964.
 Included in the Harold Chance papers are correspondence, journals, writings, mailings, reports, and materials on the Friends Peace Service.
 Also included are Harold Haines Brinton's (1884-1973) lectures and course notes on topics such...